sam009-ik/sam009-ik/README.md

 # 👋 Hello, I'm @sam009-ik

 Welcome to my GitHub!
 I'm a passionate individual who thrives on the integration of technology and social sciences.
-My interests are diverse, ranging from philosophy and puzzles to animation, augmented reality (AR), and the fascinating world of AI and machine learning models.
+My interests are diverse, ranging from philosophy and puzzles to animation,to the the fascinating world of AI and machine learning models.
 I'm currently on an exciting journey of knowledge and discovery, pursuing a Master's degree in Development Studies at TISS, Mumbai, and exploring various fields to fuel my career aspirations.

 ## 🌱 What I'm Learning